KerorinNorthFox/osu-framework-wiki-ja/Debugging-Overlays.md

 ## Log Viewer

-**Control-F10** toggles the log viewer, which displays events logged by osu.Framework.Logging.Logger.
-This currently cannot be used in visual tests.
+**Control-F10** toggles the log viewer, which displays events logged by `osu.Framework.Logging.Logger`.
+Invoking `Logger.Log` will log messages that are able to be displayed in this stream..